Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Numerical results

 For a general chaotic photonic system with $N\ll M$ the SFF $\mathcal{R}_{2N}(mT)$ [see \cref{eq:2NSpectralFormFactor}] shows a typical dynamical behavior characterized by a decay from a value $M^{2N}$ reaching a dip after $m\approx\sqrt{M}$ iterations of the Floquet operator.
 Finally, the SFF reaches a plateau at $m \sim M$ with a value $N M^{N}$ that defines the long-time asymptote~\cite{yoshida2017b}.
 As expected, the SFF reaches a plateau at a time that scales with $M$ as our estimate $\tau_H$. \cref{Fig3} shows the long-time dynamics of the SFF $\mathcal{R}_2(mT)$ [see \cref{eq:2SpectralFormFactor}] in the single-particle sector.

 In the regular regime [see \cref{Fig3}(a)] the SFF displays a dip, but not a pronounced ramp before reaching the plateau.
 This indicates, along with the quasienergy statistics in \cref{Fig2}(b), that in this region the system is not chaotic.
-We will later show that in this region the system may not be complex enough for boson sampling to be hard.
+We will later show that in this region the system may not equilibrate.
 In the chaotic regions [see \cref{Fig3}(c)(d)] the SFF displays the typical features associated with systems that exhibit QSOC.
 However, even in the crossover region [see \cref{Fig3}(b)] there are weak QSOC, exhibiting a dip, ramp, and plateau.
-But, as we will show in \cref{sec:results-submatrices}, in the crossover regime the system may not have complex random Gaussian submatrices.